lp-hub/localRAG/README.md

 Supported file types are automatically handled by the loader.
 ```

-- 8. Create and onfigure .env
+- 8. Create and onfigure .env, edit scripts
 ======================================================================
 ```
 DATA_DIR=/files/ DB_DIR=/db/ MODEL_PATH=/AI_model.gguf

+start_llama_server.sh - path to server and model and see comments

+mount_ramdisk.sh - if not needed, comment related functions in main.py
 ```

 #### Usage